 Our digital licences include:

 - For television broadcasters: an Audio Visual Streaming Licence, which allows you to stream sound recordings that are included in television programs previously broadcast by you, e.g. "catch-up" tv.

-- For radio and television broadcasters: Podcasting/Vodcasting Licences, which allow you to offer podcasts or vodcasts of programs previously broadcast by you, for a period of 7 days following the date you make the podcast or vodcast available to users.
+- For radio and television broadcasters: Podcasting Licences, which allow you to offer podcasts of programs previously broadcast by you, to users for a specified period.

 The blanket licences apply to sound recordings controlled by PPCA licensors.
 See a current list of licensors and their labels which are covered by the PPCA blanket licence.